admiraltyio/multicluster-service-account/README.md

 In cluster1, check that:

-1. The service account import controller created a secret for the `cluster2-default-pod-lister` service account import, containing the token and namespace of the remote service account, and the URL and root certificate of the remote Kubernetes API:
+1. The service account import controller created a secret for the `cluster2-default-pod-lister` service account import, containing a kubeconfig file populated with the token and namespace of the remote service account, and the URL and root certificate of the remote Kubernetes API:
     ```bash
-    kubectl get secret -l multicluster.admiralty.io/service-account-import.name=$CLUSTER2-default-pod-lister -o yaml
+    kubectl get secret -l multicluster.admiralty.io/service-account-import.name=$CLUSTER2-default-pod-lister -o jsonpath={.items[0].data.config} | base64 -D
     # the data is base64-encoded
     ```
 1. The service account import secret was mounted inside the `multicluster-client` pod by the service account import admission controller: